Casablanca1942/OrderRecordAPI/README.md

 So, after a period of hardworking, it works!
 I added the connection string as the environment variable in Azure App Service.

-You can test the API methods on:
+You can test the API methods on: orderrecordapi20240612.azurewebsites.net/Swagger

-orderrecordapi20240612.azurewebsites.net/OrderRecord
+The future React App will interact with: orderrecordapi20240612.azurewebsites.net/OrderRecord

+I am working on GitHub Actions to enable auto update...